-- Three online references of individuals who will submit a recommendation letter on your behalf
+- The name and contact information of three references who will submit a letter of recommendation on your behalf

-Specific questions about the Department of Design Admissions application process should be emailed to the Graduate Studies Coordinator.
+Questions about the Department of Design admissions application process should be emailed to the Graduate Studies Coordinator.

 Present a clear statement of your creative research focus.
 Address how this research interest developed and describe how your past and current creative work informs its development.